apache/turbine-archetypes/trunk/turbine-webapp-4.0/src/main/resources/archetype-resources/docs/README.txt

 Quick Guide to using the new Turbine 4.0-M2 maven archetype for skeleton application generation

-You should have a local database installed and configured prior to beginning the application setup below.
+First, you should have a local database installed and configured prior to beginning the application setup below.

+As we are using MySQL bey defautlt you need to create the database in MySQL, e.g. with

+ mysql -u <user> -p
+ mysql> create database helloWorld;
+ mysql> \q

+or other tools.

-You can invoke the Maven archetype for turbine-webapp-4.0 from the command line as shown below - please update values starting with 'groupId' as appropriate.
+Next, you can invoke the Maven archetype for turbine-webapp-4.0 from the command line as shown below - please update values starting with 'groupId' as appropriate.